mawinkler/playground-one/docs/scenarios/vision-one/v1-aws-service-gateway-automatically.md

 Now, check your Playground One configuration.

-Verify, that you have `AWS MAD - create Active Directory` and `AWS SG - create Service Gateway` enabled in your configuration.
+Verify, that you have `AWS MAD - create Managed Active Directory` and `AWS SG - create Service Gateway` enabled in your configuration.

 ```sh
 pgo --config